sbb-design-systems/lyne-components/src/components/sbb-menu/readme.md

 ### Accessibility

 As the menu opens, the focus will automatically be set to the first focusable item within the component.
+When using the `sbb-menu` as a select (e.g. language selection) it's recommended to use the `aria-pressed` attribute to identify which actions are active and which are not.

 <!-- Auto Generated Below -->